lmorchard/blog.lmorchard.com/posts/2022-05-17-exchange/index.md

 "I'll buy it all right now.
 And your wagon outright.
 Name a price."

 Marek's brows shot up.
 "And the wagon?
-I couldn't part with it all it for less than—" Marek paused to gaze upward, muttering some calculation to himself. "—at least 25 aureus."
+I couldn't part with it all it for less than—" He paused to gaze upward, muttering some calculation to himself. "—at least 25 aureus."
 Korrine's glance turned to a stormy glare.

 Danijel shook his head and sadly said, "Not good enough, my friend."

 "But I built that wagon with my own hands—"

 Danijel cut Marek off with a gesture.
-"You misunderstand: you ask too little.
+"You misunderstand me: you've asked for too little.
 I will pay no less than 100 aureus for all this."

 Korrine gaped.
 Anton smiled.
 Marek blinked and held out a hand to Danijel.
 "I'd be a fool to argue.
 For that price, I'll build you a new wagon from scratch."

-"I didn't take you for a fool," said Danijel.
+"I didn't take you for a fool," said Danijel, grasping Marek's hand.
 "Some help fixing our old wagon would be appreciated, though."

 "One more thing," said Anton, sheepishly.
 "I'd very much appreciate it if Miss Korrine could accompany us to help keep Sebastijan stable on the trip."